 Beaver Run Project

-The Beaver Run Project is an ongoing water monitoring study of the Beaver Run Reservoir in Westmoreland County, located in western Pennsylvania.
-The project is a collaboration between Indiana University of Pennsylvania (IUP) and the Municipal Authority of Westmoreland County (MAWC).
+The Beaver Run Project is a concluded (May 2022) water monitoring study of the Beaver Run Reservoir in Westmoreland County, located in western Pennsylvania.
+The project was a collaboration between Indiana University of Pennsylvania (IUP) and the Municipal Authority of Westmoreland County (MAWC).

 As of March 2018, our project website has been completely reformatted/rebuilt for (we hope) better organization and dissemination of project results.
 All field and lab results are current unless otherwise noted.
 For more information, see Updates.

 About the Project